What Is the Best Fertiliser for My Lawn?

 Organic Fertilisers

-Natural products, such as compost and dry manure, are the usual components of organic fertilisers.
-While organic fertiliser may be used to improve soil structure when necessary, take note that the nutrient concentration for this kind of fertiliser is relatively small.
-As such, when handling organic fertilisers, you might need a larger amount in comparison to using more commercial fertilisers.
+While organic fertiliser may be used to improve soil structure when necessary, the nutrient concentration for this kind of fertiliser is relatively small.
+As such, when handling organic types, you might need a larger amount compared to using more commercial ones.
 Be wary of the components of your organic fertilisers, especially if there is manure in the mix, as some of them might carry weed seeds.

 Weed and Feed Fertilisers

-Weed and feed fertilisers are there to help you rid your lawn of pesky weeds.
-You should be especially careful when applying them around trees, shrubs, and garden plants since this kind of fertiliser may negatively affect them.
-It is best to identify what kind of weed is growing on your lawn first, to make sure that you are using the correct kind of fertiliser.
+Weed and feed fertilisers help rid your lawn of pesky weeds.
+However, you should be especially careful when applying them around trees, shrubs, and garden plants since this kind may negatively affect them.
+It is best to identify what kind of weed is growing on your lawn first to make sure that you are using the correct kind of fertiliser.

 Ensuring that your lawn grows healthy doesn’t just stop with applying the fertiliser.
 There are several things you should remember when working with fertilisers.
 Here are some of the top tips when fertilising: